1. Academic Validation

 Abstract

 Background: Current approved anti-HBV treatment cannot completely eliminate HBV Infection, and emergence of resistant virus is an important treatment issue.
 Effective anti-HBV agents with different mechanisms of action on novel target sites are needed for the treatment of HBV Infection and for combating the resistant virus, alone or in combination with current anti-HBV strategies.
 Helioxanthin analogue 8-1 displayed potent anti-HBV activity in human HBV in vitro and in animal models, with a unique Antiviral mechanism.
-Its Antiviral activity in other HBV system needs further study.
+Its Antiviral activity in Other HBV system needs further study.

 Methods: The anti-duck hepatitis B virus (DHBV) activity of 8-1, an analogue of a natural product, helioxanthin, was studied in the DHBV inducible cell line, dstet5, in comparison to and in combination with the nucleoside analogue, lamivudine (3TC).